SamiraDesh/IndivNA/README.md

-# IndivNA
+# The IndivNetwork package
-The IndivNetwork package.
 An R tool for individual static and temporal network analysis.

 # Installation